NuschtOS/pogo/README.md

 # Pogo

-Pogo is an opinionated module building on top of [disk](http://github.com/nix-community/disko/).
+Pogo is an opinionated module for Nix building on top of [disko](http://github.com/nix-community/disko/).
-Right now it offers an high level abstraction for ZFS including good defaults and a starter dataset layout.
+Right now it offers a high level abstraction for ZFS including good defaults and a starter dataset layout.

 ## Name

-The name is not a silly joke of Disco Pogo from Die Atzen.
+The name is not a silly joke of *Disco Pogo* from *Die Atzen*.

 ## Contact